 Anyone who knows me knows all about my documentary obsession.
 Extra points if they include gorgeous locations.

 Also includes: Other fabulous rock climbing locations all over the world.
 This documentary pretty much has it all—sports, art, traveling, tragedy, and a heart-warming success story.
 It covers a rock climbing team attempting to conquer one of the most difficult climbs in the world.

 Also includes: New York… sort of.
 Watch the Netflix version, as it’s hands-down better than the Hulu version.
 (To be fair, I was entertained by both.)
 A young entrepreneur takes social media by storm, determined to plan a luxury music festival in the Bahamas for the Millenial elite.
-But things make a turn for the worse and disaster ensues.
+But things take a turn for the worse, and disaster ensues.

 Best Travel Movies of All Time: The Dramas!

 I enjoy a good drama every now and then, too.
 Particularly if they’re… “beautiful.”
 I have a minor in literature and love the classics; maybe explains why.
 (Not to mention a bachelor’s in art.)